Xunnamius/hashnav/Docs/Documentation.md

 * Nothing yet!
 Any ideas?

 ##Documented Bugs
-* deserialize and unserialize do NOT work in Opera at the moment (for some Opera reason)
+* deserialize and unserialize do NOT work in a few versions of Opera at the moment (for some Opera reason)

 Did you discover a new bug?
 [Report it](https://github.com/Xunnamius/HashNav/issues "Issue Tracker") here first!